blenderous/blenderous.github.io/cv.md

 ## Careful!

-The following is about my technical know-how.
-It is full of technical terms and jargon.
+The following article is full of technical terms and jargon.
 Proceed with caution.

 ## Skillset

 ### Javascript (level: medium to advanced)

-- have written a lot of `jQuery` (when it was popular)
+- Comfortable with `jQuery`
-- used Bootstrap javascript components and other plugins for simple interactive stuff on web pages
+- Familiar with Bootstrap javascript components and other plugins for making simple interactive elements on web pages
-- working with `angular js` (`1.2.29` since this version is compatible with IE8) to make DOM manipulations, making interactive elements and to make front end code modular
+- Working with `Angular js` to make DOM manipulations, interactive elements and to have modular front end code

 ### CSS (level: advanced)

-- writing a lot of simple `CSS` to create proper layouts for the page/application
+- I write a lot of simple `CSS` to create proper layouts for the page/application
-- using `LESS` or `SASS` preprocessors to make `CSS` more re-usable (by using `mixins` and `variables`)
+- I use a `LESS` or `SASS` preprocessor to make `CSS` more re-usable (by using `mixins` and `variables`)
-- making changes in layouts and structure for better viewing in tablets and mobiles
+- I write `media queries` to have a better layout and structure for the application in tablets and mobiles
-- learning to make `CSS` more maintanable and easy to organize using naming conventions and maintaining custom libraries for widely used `CSS` utilities
+- I am learning to make `CSS` more maintainable and easy to organize using naming conventions and having custom libraries for widely used `CSS` utilities

 ### HTML (level: professional)

-- writing meaningful and semantic html
+- I am good at writing meaningful and semantic `html`
-- using templates in concurrence with back-end frameworks (like `liquid` for ruby and `blade` for `laravel`)
+- I like to use templates in concurrence with back-end frameworks (like `liquid` for ruby and `blade` for `laravel`)
-- interested in making elementary `html` using mixins or angular templates (trying to implement the philosophy of `polymer` using existing `html`, `css` and `js` standards)
+- I am interested in writing elementary `html` using mixins or angular templates
+- I am also very much intrigued by the philosophy of `polymer` and would love to implement something similar one day

 ## Education

-Completed Information Systems course from Goa, India (At the university Birla Insitute of Technology and Science).
+Completed Information Systems course in Goa, India (at the university, Birla Insitute of Technology and Science).

 ## Experience